hpi-schul-cloud/edtrio/README.md

 #### Plugins

-Internal plugins will lie in `src/plugins` and should be completely isolated.
+Internal plugins will lie in `src/plugins` and should be mostly isolated, although sometimes it is necessary to access the `LessonContext` inside plugins.
+This might also be necessary for group handling.
+To get an insight on how to build plugins, please refer to [edtr-io](https://github.com/edtr-io/edtr-io).

 #### Build